Portnoy's Complaint (film)

 Portnoy's Complaint is a 1972 American comedy film written and directed by Ernest Lehman.
 His screenplay is based on the bestselling 1969 novel of the same name by Philip Roth.
+It was Lehman's first and only directorial effort.
+The film starred Richard Benjamin, Karen Black and Lee Grant, with Jack Somack, Jeannie Berlin and Jill Clayburgh in supporting roles.